 - Bowl or small container

 In the bucket, combine the cup of white vinegar with two cups of warm water.
 Add the stained linen, allowing it to soak in the bucket for at least 30 minutes.
 Next, mix the ½ cup of baking soda, the tablespoon of salt, and 1 tablespoon of hydrogen peroxide.
 Using the spoon, stir them together, making a paste.
 On a flat surface, lay out the towel.
 Spread the linen on the towel and apply the paste on the stains; let the fabric sit for another 30 minutes.
 After that, launder the linen.
 The stains ought to lighten, but, depending on the severity of the yellowing, may not be entirely removed.
 You may have to repeat the process, and then launder again until the stains are gone.
-When dealing however, with more delicate fabrics, it is probably best to get an expert to do the cleaning.
+When dealing however, with more delicate fabrics, it is probably best to get an expert in cleaning service.